Lindydancer/e2ansi/README.md

 ### Colors

-Both foreground and background colors can be rendred.
+Both foreground and background colors can be rendered.
 Note that faces with the same background as the default face is not rendered with a background.